-The Board ensures that all social workers are aware of the Code of Conduct expected of Registered Social Workers and provides access to a Complaints and Disciplinary system for anyone with concerns about a social worker's practice.
+The Board ensures that all social workers are aware of the revised Code of Conduct and the conduct expected of Registered Social Workers.
+The Board will provide access to a Complaints and Disciplinary system for anyone with concerns about a social worker's practice.
 This priority contributes to delivering better public services across various sectors as well as value for money by ensuring the public have access to an independent and fair process at no cost.

-In 2015/6 the Board will consult on the new Code of Conduct and implement the code.
-This will also involve a review of the policy and procedures in relation to Complaints and Discipline matters.
-Registered Social Workers, the employers of Social Workers, the profession and the public will be provided with information on the processes and the revised Code of Conduct.
+In 2016/17 the Board will have completed consultation on the revised Code of Conduct and the revised code will be operational.
+The Board will introduce an online complaint submission process as well as further information on the complaints process via the Board's website.
+Registered Social Workers, employers of Social Workers, the profession, and the public will be provided with information on the updated complaint processes, the revised Code of Conduct, and information on the determinations of the Complaints and Disciplinary Tribunal.